 - Wild growth brewery

 The brewery Lamb brew from Neumarkt in Upper Palatinate is certainly the pioneer for organic beer and has been relying on an “ecological purity law” for over 30 years.
 The raw materials come from regional cultivation and the water even comes from our own mineral spring.
 Lammsbräu also produces the malt itself.
 The range includes many different varieties from dark to spelled; There is also gluten-free and non-alcoholic beer.

 Source & Copyright by Neumarkter Lammsbräu

 Decker beer has only been around since 2014 and the concept is new: All beers are brewed by hand and with purely natural ingredients in local micro breweries from the South Baden region.
 So Decker is a brewery network.
 All breweries do without pasteurization, filtration and coloring agents.
 Decker Bier is also socially committed.

 Source & Copyright by Decker Beer

 3. Wild growth brewery

-Regional beer from Hamburg: At Wild growth brewery unconventional craft beer is produced for the Hanseatic city.
-The only Hamburg brewery in complete organic quality.
-The ingredients come from regional farms and are brewed with 100% green electricity.
+Regional beer from Hamburg: At Wild growth brewery Unconventional craft beer is produced for the Hanseatic city.
+The only Hamburg brewery with completely organic quality.
+The ingredients come from regional farms and are brewed using 100 percent green electricity.
 The modern brewery has been run as a family business by five brothers in Wilhelmsburg since 2014.
-The range includes many innovative varieties such as wild growth no wheat or Boch O'range.
+The range contains many innovative varieties such as Wild Growth No Wheat or Boch O'range.

 Source & Copyright by Wildwuchs Brauwerk

-The little one Glossner private brewery from Neumarkt has been around since 1574 and is brewed in the 14th generation today.
-Only raw materials from farmers in the region are used in the various beers in the brewery.
+The little one Glossner private brewery from Neumarkt has been around since 1574 and is now brewed by the 14th generation.
+The brewery's various beers only use raw materials from local farmers.
 In addition to the tasty classics, there are also seasonal specialties such as dark organic shandy.